isomorphic-git/isomorphic-git/website/blog/2018-04-02-contributing-workflow.md

 the issue and the PR.

 ...
 I lied.
 Github is not smart enough to use the PR title. :eyeroll:
-I edit the PR description to be "fixes #107" and _then_ Github adds the "wmhilton referened this issue a minute ago" link to the PR to the issue.
+I edit the PR description to be "fixes #107" and _then_ Github adds the "wmhilton referenced this issue a minute ago" link to the PR to the issue.

 Now we wait for the Continuous Integration (CI) system to do its thing.
 I didn't actually check if it would work in the browser -